msteinert/bstring/doc/comparisons.md

 wxString Class
 --------------

-This is the string class used in the (wxWindows project)[http://www.wxwindows.org/manuals/2.4.2/wx368.htm#wxstring].
+This is the string class used in the [wxWindows project](http://www.wxwindows.org/manuals/2.4.2/wx368.htm#wxstring).

 This C++ library is similar to CBString.
 However, it is littered with trivial functions (`IsAscii`, `UpperCase`, `RemoveLast` etc.)